skimcloud/TradeOracle/README.md

 # Trade Oracle Project 🔮

 **Updated Model Information (12/6/2023):**
-The main branch now incorporates a Random Forest classifier achieving an 80.49% accuracy and 58.33% recall.
-More updates coming :)
+The main branch now incorporates a Random Forest classifier achieving an 80.49% accuracy and 70% precision.
+More updates coming 🤑⌛

 Oracle is a machine learning model tailored to predict the profitability of trades executed by BlackBoxStocks member Maria.
 Utilizing historical order entry and exit data over the past three years provided by Maria, this model aims to forecast the success of her trades.